 Rivers, Novak lead Chargers to 19-9 win

-A week earlier, Luck helped rally the Colts to a 34-28 victory against Seattle.
+A week earlier, Andrew Luck helped rally the Colts to a 34-28 victory against Seattle.

-Luck had no real chance against the Bolts because of two long drives in the second quarter that helped contribute to the Chargers dominating the time of possession 38 minutes, 31 seconds to 21:29.
+He had no chance against the Bolts because of two long drives in the second quarter that helped contribute to the Chargers dominating the time of possession 38 minutes, 31 seconds to 21:29.

-Allen got behind safety Delano Howell and cornerback Vontae Davis on a post route for the TD, completing a 12-play, 74-yard march.
-It was Allen's second TD catch of the season.
+Allen got behind safety Delano Howell and cornerback Vontae Davis on a post route for the TD, completing a 12-play, 74-yard march that took 6:14 and gave San Diego a 7-3 lead.
+It was Allen’s second TD catch of the season.

-Novak's first field goal capped a drive that went 79 yards in 17 plays.
+Novak’s first field goal capped a drive that went 79 yards in 17 plays in 7:58.
 The drive was kept alive when cornerback Greg Toler was whistled for illegal contact for pushing receiver Lavelle Hawkins out of bounds on third-and-6 from the Chargers 45.

 AP NFL website: www.pro32.ap.org